DSI-FDI/final-project/dsi_milestone_4.md

 Where was it found: slide 24.
 	+ Heuristic: S07(Locus of control), S06: (Reversal of actions).
 	+ Severity: 7
+	+ Cancel option, addressed earlier.

 - **No more recommendations**
 	+ He thinks it is not intuitive for the user’s point of view know that the topics are going to change, eventually, if we don’t select any.
 Where was it found: the whole application.
 	+ Heuristic: S03(Feedback)
 	+ Severity: 3
+	+ Later not considered a problem because the app would refresh the suggestions constantly.

 # Debriefing